shannonbay/engwar/README.md

 # Engwar
-[Engwar](https://docs.google.com/spreadsheets/d/15yjJrg3t_tzWRxJy2wVlp7rjslmJzF0DUdi5D7wNzCE/edit#gid=0) is an alternative to [Braille](https://en.wikipedia.org/wiki/IPA_Braille) for those with sensory issues.
+[Engwar](https://docs.google.com/spreadsheets/d/15yjJrg3t_tzWRxJy2wVlp7rjslmJzF0DUdi5D7wNzCE/edit#gid=0) is a minimal alternative to [Braille](https://en.wikipedia.org/wiki/IPA_Braille) for those with sensory issues.
 It aims to modernize Braille for mobile technology.

 Formally, Engwar is an English Phonemic orthography for the visually impaired.